DonSaul/DOTNETPROJECT1/readme.md

 # 4. Project Architecture
-The project uses the MVC, Service, and Dependency Injection design patterns.
+The project uses the MVC, Service and Dependency Injection design patterns.
 ## 4.1 Model-View-Controller (MVC) Pattern
 The MVC pattern was chosen because it helps separate the application logic, making code management and maintenance easier.
 This pattern is used to divide an application into three interconnected parts: the model, the view, and the controller.
 - The model contains the application data.